ITfoxtec/FoxIDs/docs/deployment.md

 - Add the FoxIDs Control sites new primary custom domain to the `Allow CORS origins` list without a trailing slash.
 - Add the FoxIDs Control Client sites new primary custom domain login and logout redirect URIs to the `Redirect URIs` list including the trailing `/master/authentication/login_callback` and `/master/authentication/logout_callback`.

+> If you have added tenants before changing the primary domain, the `OpenID Connect - foxids_control_client` configuration have to be done in each tenant.

 2) Then configure the FoxIDs and FoxIDs Control sites new primary custom domains in the FoxIDs Control App Service under the `Configuration` tab and `Applications settings` sub tab: